BorisTheBrave/DeBroglie/docs/articles/index.md

 * ["Overlapped"](features.md#overlapping) model implementation of WFC
 * [Non-local constraints](features.md#constraints) allow you to specify other desired properties of the result
-* [Backtracking](features.md#backtracking) support - other WFC implementations immediately give up when a contradiction occurs.
+* [Backtracking](features.md#backtracking) support - some WFC implementations immediately give up when a contradiction occurs.
 * [supports 2d tiles, hex grids, and 3d voxels](features.md#topology)

 What is WFC?